nymea/nymea-docs/src/pages/documentation/developers/clients/nymea-cli-dev.md

 ## nymea-cli

+> Note: the nymea-cli tool is deprecated and will not be supported any more.

 The *nymea-cli* command-line interface is an admin tool written in Python to communicate with the [*nymea*](https://github.com/nymea/nymea) [JSONRPC API](raw-api) and test functionality of *nymea*.

 The nymea-cli does *not* provide a python library ready to be used at this point.
 Instead it should be seen as an example of